 The University of Mannheim, Business School received excellent results in the CHE-Ranking, published in the magazine “ZEIT-Studienführer 2020/2021”.
 It is rated top class in 14 out of 19 categories.

-In the current CHE Master Ranking the Mannheim Master in Management is top ranked in all eight categories.
-Together with two other German business master programs, it avchieves the highest possible number of classifications to the top group.
+In the current CHE Master Ranking, the Mannheim Master in Management ranks among the leaders in all eight categories.
+Alongside two other German business master programs, it avchieves the highest possible number of top ratings.